cwittmann/bident/README.md

 # Running the client
-While it is possible to run the application by opening the index.html locally, this will cause some errors.
-Since the application is a Progressive Web App, it should be installed on a server.
+While it is possible to run the application by opening the index.html locally, this will cause some background errors.
+Since the application is a Progressive Web App, it should be installed on a server and run from there.

 Supported browsers are Chrome 80+ and Firefox 74+.